Continuous Collision Detection (CCD)

-As you might imagine, checking that entire area is more processor intensive than checking a single spot every frame.
-This is why Continuous Collision detection is off by default, and should only be turned on if needed.
+As you can imagine, checking that entire area is more processor intensive than checking a single spot every frame.
+This is why Continuous Collision detection is off by default and should only be turned on if needed.
 Leaving it on if you really don't need it, especially with large numbers of objects, will slow your game down.

 How do I turn it on?